nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Suppose you want to check the tasks being assigned to "Alex Yeoh".

-Firstly, identify the index number of "Alex Yeoh" in the application (1 in the image below).
-If you are not able to find the member visibly, refer to [find member command](#finding-a-member-find-member) on how you can find that member easily.
+Firstly, identify the index of "Alex Yeoh" in the application (1 in the image below).
+If you are not able to find the member, refer to [find member command](#finding-a-member-find-member) on how you can find that member easily.

 Then, enter the command `tasksof 1`.